firepear/homefarm/README.md

 Tools for deploying and managing a BOINC compute farm using Ansible and Arch Linux.

-Homefarm makes it easier -- or at least _faster_ -- to install, reinstall, configure, and update all your BOINC crunchboxes.
-It also makes your a better netizen: all your compute nodes will install and update from a local repository that lives on the control node.
+Homefarm makes it easier -- and _faster_ -- to install, reinstall, configure, and update all your BOINC crunchboxes.
+It also makes you a better netizen: all your compute nodes will install and update from a local repository that lives on the control node.

 Homefarm makes a few assumptions: